spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202307.0/glue-api/dynamic-data-api/dynamic-data-api-integration.md

 {% info_block warningBox "Verification" %}

-Make sure that the configured data in the database has been added to the `spy_glossary` table.
+Ensure the configured data in the database has been added to the `spy_glossary` table.

 {% endinfo_block %}